debaseonomics/Expenses/README.md

 # Expenses
-Repo to detail protocol costs
+Repo to detail protocol costs.
+Will be updated to reflect latest changes.